Lynn Riggs: Literary career

 Riggs wrote 21 full-length plays, several short stories, poems, and a television script.

 His first major production was a one-act play, Knives from Syria, which was produced by the Santa Fe Players in 1925.
-He began teaching at the Lewis Institute, Chicago, while continuing to write.
+He began teaching at the Lewis Institute in Chicago, while continuing to write.
 In 1928 he received a John Simon Guggenheim Fellowship and travelled to Europe.
-Riggs began writing his most famous play, Green Grow the Lilacs in the Café Les Deux Magots on the Left Bank in Paris.
+Riggs began writing his most famous play Green Grow the Lilacs in the Café Les Deux Magots on the Left Bank in Paris.
 He completed this play five months later in Cagnes-sur-Mer, in Southern France.

 He then lived in Santa Fe, Los Angeles, and New York, and was a screenwriter for Paramount and Universal Studios.
 Riggs was homosexual and was often a non-romantic escort for Hollywood actresses including Bette Davis and Joan Crawford.

-After serving in the military 1942–1944 he worked on an historical drama for Western Reserve University, published a short story, "Eben, The Hound, and the Hare" (1952), and worked on a novel, The Affair at Easter, set in Oklahoma.
-He moved to Shelter Island, New York after he started receiving a steady income when Green Grow The Lilacs was adapted into the landmark musical Oklahoma! in 1943.
+After serving in the military 1942–1944 he worked on an historical drama for Western Reserve University, published the short story "Eben, The Hound, and the Hare" (1952), and worked on the novel The Affair at Easter, set in Oklahoma.

+He moved to Shelter Island, New York after he started receiving a steady income when Green Grow the Lilacs was adapted into Oklahoma! in 1943.

 Riggs was inducted into the Oklahoma Hall of Fame in 1943, and in 1965 he was inducted into the Hall of Great Westerners of the National Cowboy and Western Heritage Museum.

 Death and legacy

-Riggs died on June 30, 1954, of stomach cancer in New York City.
+Riggs died on June 30, 1954 of stomach cancer in New York City.
+He was buried in Claremore, Oklahoma, where at his funeral the governor had a state flag laid over his coffin.
+This marked the first instance of this state honor in Oklahoma.
 Claremore, Oklahoma is home to the Lynn Riggs Memorial.

-His home in Santa Fe, at 770 Acequia Madre Road, is listed on the National Register of Historic Places as a contributing building in the Camino del Monte Sol Historic District.
+His home in Santa Fe at 770 Acequia Madre Road is listed on the National Register of Historic Places as a contributing building in the Camino del Monte Sol Historic District.
+He is further memorialized by the Lynn Riggs Black Box Theater, located in Oklahoma and named in his honor.